 Day 5: Eugene

-We had almost the entire day before returning to Los Angeles.
+We had almost an entire day before returning to Los Angeles.
 Initially, our itinerary included a few more waterfall seeings and several hot-spring exploring a few hours away from Eugene.
 But after the 4 days on the road, driving from Nevada to Northern California and finally Oregon, staying in the city sounded just fine.

 A thirst for road-trip adventures didn’t die so easily, though.
 After changing our plans early in the morning, we still drove to the Willamette National Forest, home to popular Terwilliger (Cougar) Hot Springs.